-For major subsidiaries, the members of the boards of directors are selected from individuals belonging to Finnair's senior management and from representatives proposed by personnel groups.
-The key tasks of the boards of directors of subsidiaries include strategy preparation, approving operational plans and budgets, and deciding on investments and commitments within the scope of instructions issued by Finnair's Board.
+For major subsidiaries, the members of the boards of directors are selected from individuals belonging to Finnair's senior management and, in selected subsidiaries, also from representatives proposed by personnel groups.
+The key tasks of the boards of directors of subsidiaries include strategy preparation, approving operational plans and budgets, and deciding on investments and commitments within the scope of the approval limits issued by Finnair's Board.

-The subsidiaries of Finnair are presented in the Financial Statements 2012 under Note 3.1 Subsidiaries.
+The subsidiaries of Finnair are presented in the Financial Statements 2014 under Note 1.3., Subsidiaries.